 Because they don’t currently offer wire payments to creditors, I asked Christian if customers ever had debt payment checks returned.
 He told me very few users have had their payments kicked back.
 Usually, if a Qoins debt payment doesn’t make its way to the customer’s debt account balance, there was an error in the account number or mailing address.
 Those checks are returned so Qoins, and the customer can correct the issue.

 This was my biggest concern going into this app’s experiment.
 Would the check get cashed?
 Applied to the right account?
 Turns out, I had nothing to worry about since, I’m batting three for three in mailing debt paydown checks through Qoins.

 Global Progress Report

 I asked Christian for an update on how many people are using Qoins to pay down their debt and how much they’ve paid.
 He gave me some great stats about their army of debt defeaters: In the six months they’ve been live, 1,200+ users have paid off over $30,000 in debt.
 They’ve seen a drop-off rate at about 5% of users, meaning only 1 out of every 20 people who use the app decide they don’t like it and move on.

 Qoins is fulfilling its mission of helping users save money by paying debt down early.
 From a small startup working with only 12 banks, this successful debt elimination app now partners with over 10,000 banks.
 This is one of the first mobile applications to allow users to automatically round up change, pay off debt, and, in turn, live a better financial life.

 Pros and Cons

 Qoins is the penny rounding app I’ve always wanted.
-While other rounding apps allow users save money for a rainy day, Qoins allows me to attack my debt, speeding my progress on the road to financial independence.
+While other rounding apps allow users to save money for a rainy day, Qoins allows me to attack my debt, speeding my progress on the road to financial independence.
 I am automatically building debt elimination into my daily routine.
-Using the one-payment-a-month, lump sum option is worth the $24 a year to move me towards my goal of debt freedom.
+Using the one-payment-a-month, the lump-sum option is worth the $24 a year to move me toward my goal of debt freedom.